MexUK/mxDataPacking/Readme.md

 A C++ library with no dependencies, for packing/unpacking binary data, with an optional byte-vector buffer.

-All code in this library is in the namespace called mx.
+All code in this library is in a namespace called mx.

 -----